 The recommended daily intake (RDI) of vitamin C for men is 90mg and 75mg for women.
 It’s a good thing that lots of really yummy and versatile foods are packed with vitamin C, making it easy for you to get your fill.
 Check out these OGP recipes that with help you on your way.

-1. Red Chili Jam
+Source: Red Chili Jam

 One red chili offers 65 mg (or 72%) of the RDI of vitamin C. This Red Chili Jam by Gabriela Lupu certainly has a kick.
-Not only does it contain a healthy amount of red chili peppers, but they also have the support of lemon and orange juice.
+Not only does it contain a healthy amount of red chili peppers, but they also have the Support of lemon and orange juice.
 This jam is delicious spread on toast or crackers and dances between the sweet and savory so well.
 Try it almost like chutney on your cooked vegetables.

 2. Guava and Cheese Mini Tarts

-Source: Guava and Cheese Mini Tarts/One Green Planet
+Source: Guava and Cheese Mini Tarts

 Just one guava contains 126 mg (or 140%) of the RDI of vitamin C. These Guava and Cheese Mini Tarts by Desiree Rodriguez are delightful to look at and heavenly to eat.
 They use pre-baked phyllo pastry shells, so they require no baking.
 You can simply assemble them and eat them.
 No waiting time!